MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 We will explain in detail the points to consider when entering into international contracts below.

-While reviewing the contract is crucial for any agreement, it is particularly risky to sign an English-language contract without proper examination.
+While reviewing the contract is crucial for any agreement, it is especially risky to sign an English-language contract without careful legal review.

 English-language contracts are often based on the common law system, which is different from Japanese law, and may include concepts and clauses not typically found in Japanese contracts, such as: